JohannesBuchner/spoken-command-recognition/README.rst

 * pitch
 * speed

 For each word there are 1500-2000 samples.
-There are 5153 words in total.
+There are 5153 words in total, 558 in the "verbs" subset.

 I also pass the audio through OPUS (formerly speex) with a low bitrate.
 Because this compression is optimized for speech, hopefully it filters out non-speech.
 Also, it saves disk space.